iterative/dvc.org/content/docs/user-guide/analytics.md

 This will disable it for the <abbr>project</abbr>.
 Alternatively, you can use the `--global` or `--system` options of `dvc config` to disable analytics for the active user or for everyone in the system, respectively.
+You could also set environment variable `DVC_NO_ANALYTICS` to disable analytics (will override config).